sbrn3/group-holiday-split/README.md

 1. Bid a price per night that you would pay to have a bed in a particular room

-2. The total of your bids must be equal to (or more than) the cost per night for the entire house
+2. The total of your bids must be equal to (or more than) 100.
+Would be too hard doing the math otherwise.

 # Result